Skip to content

 .Apply<CategorySearchMapping>());

-For a mapping that needs constructor arguments, pass a configured instance: sink.Apply(new ProductSearchMapping(indexName)).
+For a mapping that needs constructor arguments, pass an instance directly: sink.Apply(new ProductSearchMapping(indexName)).

 Internals